-Your doctor may also test some of your close relatives to determine if they have Glanzmann’s disease or any of the genes that may contribute to the disorder.
+Your doctor may also test some of your close relatives to check if they have Glanzmann’s disease or any of the genes that may contribute to the disorder.

 There are no specific treatments for Glanzmann’s disease.
-Doctors may suggest blood transfusions (injections of donor blood) for patients who have severe bleeding episodes.
-By replacing defective platelets with normal platelets, people with Glanzmann’s disease should have a reduction in bleeding and bruising.
+Doctors may suggest blood transfusions, or injections of donor blood, for patients who have severe bleeding episodes.
+By replacing damaged platelets with normal platelets, people with Glanzmann’s disease often have less bleeding and bruising.

-You should avoid medications such as ibuprofen, aspirin, blood thinners (warfarin, etc.), and anti-inflammatory drugs.
+You should avoid medications such as ibuprofen, aspirin, blood thinners such as warfarin, and anti-inflammatory drugs.
 These drugs are known to prevent platelets from clotting and can cause further bleeding.

-If you are receiving treatment for Glanzmann’s disease and notice that your bleeding is not stopping or is worsening, you should talk with your doctor.
+If you’re receiving treatment for Glanzmann’s disease and notice that your bleeding is not stopping or is worsening, you should talk with your doctor.

 Glanzmann’s disease is a long-term disorder with no cure.
-The dangers of continual bleeding are numerous and include chronic anemia, neurological or psychiatric problems, and possibly death, if enough blood is lost.
-Because of these dangers, people with Glanzmann’s have to be very careful when bleeding occurs.
+There are many dangers of continual bleeding such as chronic anemia, neurological or psychiatric problems, and possibly death, if enough blood is lost.
+People with Glanzmann’s have to be very careful when they are injured and bleeding occurs.
 Women who have the condition may develop iron deficiency anemia during their menstrual cycles.

-Most people who have Glanzmann’s disease respond well to treatment.
-However, if you begin to bruise easily or bleed for unknown reasons, you should talk with your doctor.
-This may indicate that the disease is becoming worse or that there is another underlying condition that needs to be diagnosed by your doctor.
+If you begin to bruise easily or bleed for unknown reasons, you should talk with your doctor.
+It may mean the disease is becoming worse or that there’s another underlying condition that your doctor needs to diagnose.